DexterHuang/Arclight-City/update-log.md

 ### 0.0.59

+-  Now Stronghold Raids only require you to complete a hard stronghold with 1 level above your character level to start
 -  Vault UI has been reworked, now there is a filter similar to inventory
 -  Updated login screen and character select screen